AL-Hareth/SemiCode-OS-Redistibution-Wizard/README.md

-Distroshare Ubuntu Imager
+SemiCode OS Redistibution Wizard
 =========================

-This project is brought to you by distroshare.com.
-Distroshare.com is a new site for sharing customized open source operating system distributions.
+This project is brought to you by semicode.org ,  SemiCode OS is a new Linuk Distro for Programmers & Developers.
-Too often do users need to customize open source operating systems, such as Ubuntu, to work correctly on their machines.
-By distributing a custom Ubuntu distro with the kinks worked out for your machine, you would be helping others to run Ubuntu if they have the same machine.
+Too often do users need to customize open source operating systems, such as SemiCode OS, to work correctly on their machines.
+By distributing a custom SemiCode OS distro with the kinks worked out for your machine, you would be helping others to run SemiCode OS if they have the same machine.

-Distroshare Ubuntu Imager creates an installable Live ISO from an installed Ubuntu or derivative distribution.
+SemiCode OS Redistibution Wizard creates an installable Live ISO from an installed SemiCode OS or derivative distribution.

 It is a bash script, similar to Remastersys and its forks.
 The script is based on this tutorial: https://help.ubuntu.com/community/MakeALiveCD/DVD/BootableFlashFromHarddiskInstall.